vilariel/challenge/README.md

 $ rostopic pub -1 /draw std_msgs/String '9 2'
 ```

-Draw Node is suscribed to /draw Topics which are of type std_msgs/String, consisting of two numbers: ‘edges radius’
+Drawer Node is suscribed to /draw Topics which are of type std_msgs/String, consisting of two numbers: ‘edges radius’
 - edges: corresponds to the number of points of the star to be drawn.
 This number must be an odd integer so the star can be drawn with a single stroke.
 - radius: corresponds to the radius of the star to be drawn.
 This number should be 2.5 or smaller so the star fits the window at its starting point.